Diffusion-Based Speech Enhancement with Joint Generative and Predictive Decoders: Introduction

 Diffusion models are inspired by non-equilibrium thermodynamics.
 The data are gradually turned into noise, and the neural network learns to invert the progressive noise-adding process.
-The two main frameworks are the conditional diffusion model \cite{9746901} and the score-based diffusion model \cite{https://doi.org/10.48550/arxiv.2208.05830}.
-The conditional diffusion model uses noisy spectrograms as the conditioner.
+The conditional diffusion model \cite{9746901, hu2023noiseaware} uses noisy spectrograms as the conditioner.
 However, its objective function assumes that the global distribution of the additive noise follows a standard white Gaussian distribution, which is inconsistent with real noise statistics.
-The score-based diffusion model is based on stochastic differential equations (SDEs), which makes the training fully generative without any prior noise distribution assumptions.
+The score-based diffusion model \cite{https://doi.org/10.48550/arxiv.2208.05830} is based on stochastic differential equations (SDEs), which makes the training fully generative without any prior noise distribution assumptions.
 The reverse diffusion process (decoding) of the diffusion models is very time-consuming.
-Although several studies \cite{https://doi.org/10.48550/arxiv.2212.11851,https://doi.org/10.48550/arxiv.2210.17287} have combined a predictive model with the generative model to reduce the number of reverse diffusion steps significantly, the predictive information is only used as the initialization information for the generative model.
-It has been shown that the generative and predictive models have different distortions \cite{https://doi.org/10.48550/arxiv.2212.11851}.
+To reduce the number of reverse diffusion steps, several studies \cite{https://doi.org/10.48550/arxiv.2212.11851,sawata23_interspeech} have combined a predictive model with the generative model.
+A previous work use the predictive information as the initialization for the generative model \cite{https://doi.org/10.48550/arxiv.2212.11851}.
+The work also show that the generative and predictive models have different distortions \cite{https://doi.org/10.48550/arxiv.2212.11851}.
 Furthermore, UNIVERSE \cite{universal_2022} shows that adding predictive information to the decoder of the diffusion model can help diffusion score estimation.
-However, the previous systems \cite{https://doi.org/10.48550/arxiv.2212.11851,https://doi.org/10.48550/arxiv.2210.17287} combining the generative and predictive combination models ignore the complementarity between them.
+However, the previous pipeline structures \cite{https://doi.org/10.48550/arxiv.2212.11851,sawata23_interspeech} limit the systems further use the complementarity between the generative and predictive modules.